Gurobi/gurobi-optimods/docs/source/mods/metromap.rst

 one larger than the one of :math:`u`.

 In this OptiMod, an octilinear graph representation is computed.
-More precisely, for each edge, a direction (0 to 7) is computed, and all nodes are assigned to x-, and y-coordinates that support the edge directions.
+More precisely, for each edge, a direction (0 to 7) is computed, and all nodes are assigned to x- and y-coordinates that support the edge directions.
 Additionally, the following is considered